jpadilla/pyjwt/docs/api.rst

     Raised when a token cannot be decoded because it failed validation

+.. class:: InvalidSignatureError

+    Raised when a token's signature doesn't match the one provided as part of the token.

 .. class:: ExpiredSignatureError

     Raised when a token's ``exp`` claim indicates that it has expired